Skip to content

 CMS Hub Professional, Enterprise

-All HubSpot accounts can use the primary label for companies, but in Professional and Enterprise accounts, admins can create custom association labels to specify the relationship between associated records.
-Association labels can describe relationships between all standard CRM objects, including contacts, companies, deals, tickets, and custom objects.
+All HubSpot accounts can use the primary label for companies, but in accounts with a Professional or Enterprise subscription, you can create custom labels.
+Association labels can describe relationships between all CRM objects, including contacts, companies, deals, tickets, and custom objects.
 For example:

 • A contact can be Manager at one company, but also Former employee at another company.